Alex Dombrandt

-Alex Joseph Dombrandt (born 29 April 1997) is an English professional rugby union player for Harlequins in Premiership Rugby.
-His primary position is Number 8.
+Alex Joseph Dombrandt (born 29 April 1997) is an English professional rugby union player who plays as a number eight for Prem Rugby club Harlequins and the England national team.

-Early years and education
+Early life

-Dombrandt began playing rugby at the age of six for Warlingham R.F.C in Surrey, originally at fly-half before switching into the forwards pack.
+Dombrandt began playing rugby at the age of six for Warlingham R.F.C and Old Caterhamians in Surrey, originally at fly-half before switching into the forwards pack.
 He attended The John Fisher School as a pupil.
+He attended the school alongside future Harlequins teammate and Ireland international Kieran Treadwell.

 He played no rugby for representative sides or a professional academy before joining Cardiff Metropolitan University in 2015.